Illinois Secure Choice is now My Illinois Savings

 - If you have been in business for less than two years, you may not be required to offer plan access

-- If you are already offering an employer-sponsored retirement plan to your employees, then you are likely exempt from having to offer Illinois Secure Choice.
+- If you are already offering an employer-sponsored retirement plan to your employees, then you are likely exempt from having to offer My Illinois Savings Choice.
 You can apply for the exemption here.
 To do this, you’ll need either your EIN or FEIN, and an access code.
 If you don’t have your access code you can request one here

-Per the Illinois Secure Choice website, if you are an employer who already offers one of the following plans in the table below, applying for an exception might be in the cards.
+If you are an employer who already offers one of the following plans in the table below, applying for an exception might be in the cards.

-Plans that may qualify for an exemption from Illinois Secure Choice include | |
+| Plans that may qualify for an exemption from My Illinois Savings |

 |